 Growing a plant from a seed is one of the most gratifying (and cheapest) ways to create a home garden.
-You can find seeds at your local garden center or hardware store.
-But dig a little deeper before simply picking up packets with pretty pictures, advises Debra LaGattuta, a Master Gardener and a member of The Spruce Gardening and Plant Care Review Board.
-For example, she recommends buying seed produced locally.
+You can find seeds at your local garden center or hardware store, but keep in mind that buying seeds produced locally, can help ensure a successful result.
 "Seeds produced from parent plants grown in Florida might not thrive in the northern part of the country," says Debra LaGattuta, a Master Gardener and a member of The Spruce Gardening and Plant Care Review Board.

-You shouldn't have to dig for details from an online retailer.
-"They should provide as much information as possible about the seed they are selling," LaGatutta says, "including a complete description of the plant or crop, preferred growing conditions, growth habits, mature height and width, time to germinate and harvest, and disease resistance."
+Also, when possible, look for a retailer that provides plenty of information on the seeds themselves, "including a complete description of the plant or crop, preferred growing conditions, growth habits, mature height and width, time to germinate and harvest, and disease resistance," says LaGattuta.

 Specialty garden shop

-Eden Brothers takes 4 to 6 business days to process orders, plus the delivery time to get to your front door, and they do not offer expedited shipping.
+Eden Brothers take two to five business days to process orders, plus the delivery time to get to your front door, and they do not offer expedited shipping.
 While shipping charges increase as your order total goes up, once you hit a $79 subtotal, the shipping is free.
 They take back unopened seeds within 15 days for a full refund, less shipping costs.
 Returns for defective or missing products can be 30 days from the date of receipt.